dthpham/sminterpolate/README.md

 * [`beignet`]()
 * [`pocl-opencl-icd`]()

-When finished, you can run `$ butterflow -d` to print a list of all detected devices.
+When finished, you can run `butterflow -d` to print a list of all detected devices.

 For more information on how to satisfy the OpenCL requirements, please read [this page](http://wiki.tiker.net/OpenCLHowTo).
 If you're on Arch Linux, see